Dhiya-code/DashDog/text.md

-hello hier is our project DashDog
+here is a test of pipelines